Farmhouse Pancakes || No One Will Believe They’re Gluten Free

 ALMOND FLOUR – Almond flour gives these pancakes a moist texture and it lends a rich, nutty flavor to them as well.

 BAKING POWDER – Baking powder is used as the rising agent in this recipe.
-Be certain that the baking powder you use is gluten-free if that is an important element of the recipe to you.
+If you need this recipe to stay gluten-free, check the label on your baking powder.

-PLANT MILK Oat milk made from whole oats right in a food processor in your kitchen is one of the easiest and purist ways you can go for plant milk in this recipe.
+PLANT MILK – Oat milk made from whole oats right in a food processor in your kitchen is one of the easiest ways you can go for plant milk in this recipe.
 However, any plant milk you choose will work just fine.

 ALMOND EXTRACT – See above for vanilla extract.
 The same applies here.